UK anti-racism protesters clash with mounted police

-Thousands of protesters had also crowded into the square outside parliament, holding placards saying "Black Lives Matter" and ignoring government advice to avoid large gatherings due to the risk from coronavirus.
-"I have come down in support of black people who have been ill-treated for many, many, many, many, years.
+Thousands of protesters also crowded into the square outside parliament, holding "Black Lives Matter" placards and ignoring government advice to avoid large gatherings due to the risk from coronavirus.
+"I have come down in support of black people who have been ill-treated for many, many, many, many years.
 It is time for a change," said one protester, 39-year-old primary school teacher Aisha Pemberton.

-Another protester, 32-year-old IT specialist Kena David, said Britain was guilty of racist abuses too.
-"Everything you see around you is built off the backs of black and brown bodies."
-Demonstrations also took place in other British cities, and reclusive street artist Banksy published a new artwork online which showed the U.S. flag being set alight by a candle that formed part of a memorial to an anonymous, black, silhouetted figure.
+Demonstrations also took place in other British, European and Asian cities on Saturday, after tens of thousands of people chanting "no justice, no peace, no racist police" marched through central London on Wednesday.
+Reclusive street artist Banksy published a new artwork online showing the U.S. flag being set alight by a candle that formed part of a memorial to an anonymous, black, silhouetted figure.

-Before Saturday's protest in London, the U.S. ambassador to Britain, Woody Johnson, issued a statement condemning Floyd's death and said America needed to do more to fight racism and injustice.
-"It is through peaceful protests that injustice is most successfully addressed," he said.
+Before Saturday's protest in London, the U.S. ambassador to Britain condemned Floyd's death and said the United States needed to do more to fight racism and injustice.
+"It is through peaceful protests that injustice is most successfully addressed," said Ambassador Woody Johnson.

 ALSO READ